pparton/Notes-on-Tongan-History/PrimarySourcesOfTonganPrehistory.md

 # Primary sources of Tongan Prehistory

 A table of primary sources of late Tongan prehistory and the Civil War era.
 Another good source of this information, although dated (1972), is written by HG Cummins, titled [*Sources of Tongan Prehistory*](http://www.buoyanteconomies.com/Tonga/).
+Please get in touch if you want to contribute.

 | Year | Name | Nationality | Type | Islands visited | References |
 | --- | --- | --- | --- | --- | --- |